 - Print queue Reception added for printer ASD by COMPIX

-Please remember, that as soon as someone creates an own print queue that points to a Printix registered printer, then Printix Client will pick up on this and register the print queue in Printix Cloud.
+Please remember, that as soon as someone creates an own print queue that points to a Printix registered printer, then Printix Client will pick up on this and register the print queue in the Printix Cloud.
 If Convert print queues is checked, then Printix Client will convert the print queue and it will appear as managed.